Korean Air chairman's daughter charged over nut case outburst

 Prosecutors said Cho, who has been held in custody by a court since Dec.
 30, was facing charges of violating aviation security law and obstructing a government investigation.

-The Airbus A380 on which Cho was traveling had pushed back from its gate but returned for the chief attendant to disembark.
+The Airbus A380 on which Cho was travelling had pushed back from its gate but returned for the chief attendant to disembark.
 It arrived in South Korea 11 minutes late.

 Deputy chief prosecutor Kim Chang-hee told reporters Cho had disrupted the flight and “threatened the plane’s safety”.